TimChild/thesis_nrg_appendix/README.md

-# thesis_nrg_appendix
+# Notebook used to generate `NRG data and fitting` appendix in my PhD theis.

-The jupyter notebook that was used to generate the `NRG data and fitting` appendix of my PhD thesis.
+A jupyter notebook that demonstrates some of the basics of working with Numerical Renormalization Group calculation results, and how to make comparison to data with them.